-The proposed amendment to the CLUDC:
+The proposed amendment to Article II:

-- Requires that proof of employment be provided for all agricultural employee housing; however, the submission of proof may be delayed until the identity of the employee is known. - Revises Section 35.42.020 (Agricultural Employee Dwellings) so that it also applies to housing provided in trailers and contains all the development standards that apply to agricultural employee housing. - Adds the following new requirements for agricultural employee dwellings that are allowed by a CUP:
+- Requires that proof of employment be provided for all agricultural employee housing; however, the submission of proof may be delayed until the identity of the employee is known. - Creates a new Section 35-144R (Agricultural Employee Dwellings) that contains all the permit requirements and development standards for agricultural employee dwellings.

-- o The need for the additional dwellings and proof of full-time employment of the residents is provided every five years from the issuance of the permit (unless deferred) for the dwelling, or, if the occupancy changes, upon the change in occupancy and every five years thereafter. - o Prior to the issuance of the permit for the dwelling a Notice to Property Owner prepared by the Department that specifies (1) the occupancy requirements of the agricultural employee dwelling and (2) the requirement for provision of documentation of employment and the need for the agricultural employee dwelling as described above shall be recorded by the property owner. - Deletes duplicative development standards from Section 35.42.260 (Temporary Uses and Trailers).
+- Adds the following new requirements for agricultural employee dwellings that are allowed by a CUP: - The need for the additional dwellings and proof of full-time employment of the residents is provided every five years from the issuance of the permit (unless deferred) for the dwelling, or, if the occupancy changes, upon the change in occupancy and every five years thereafter. - Prior to the issuance of the permit for the dwelling a Notice to Property Owner prepared by the Department that specifies (1) the occupancy requirements of the agricultural employee dwelling and (2) the requirement for provision of documentation of employment and the need for the agricultural employee dwelling as described above shall be recorded by the property owner. - Deletes duplicative development standards from Section 35-132.8 regarding the use of trailers for agricultural employee dwellings.

 Cabaña requirements: Cabañas (pool houses) are currently allowed as a structure accessory to the residential use of property in conjunction with a proposed pool or sport court provided that construction of the proposed pool or sport court is completed before or simultaneously with completion of the cabaña.
 A cabaña may also be approved on a lot that is directly adjacent to the sea.
 Both cabañas and guest houses may contain a wetbar and a full bathroom (i.e., toilet, sink, and bathing facilities); however, the zoning ordinances specifically prohibit cabañas from being used as a guesthouse or dwelling and for overnight accommodations.
-Unlike a guest house which requires a minimum lot area of one acre, there is no minimum lot size required to have a cabaña.
+Unlike a guest house which requires a minimum lot area of either one acre in the Coastal Zone, there is no minimum lot size required to have a cabaña.
 The proposed amendment would: